3DFin/3DFin/README.md

 CloudCompare plugin is the reccomended way of using 3DFin, as it provides enhanced features for visualisation of the results and exporting of the outputs (it allows to export the results as a CloudCompare native BIN file).

 By default, running 3DFin (either the CloudCompare plugin or any version of 3DFin) will open a GUI window.
-The [Documentation](https://github.com/3DFin/3DFin/blob/main/src/three_d_fin/documentation/documentation.pdf) contains a detailed explanation of the GUI and its functionalities, and the [Tutorial](https://github.com/fabianfassnacht/Cloud_Compare_3DFin/blob/main/1_3Dfin_cloudcompare.md) demonstrates the CloudCompare plugin usage, although it is applicable to any version of 3DFin.

 For batch processing you can use the CLI capabilities of 3DFin and running the following command:
 ```console